We will continue to update the FAQ as new questions come up and when we have more details to add.

 Is health care IT affected by these changes?

-The Carver College of Medicine (CCOM) and Health Care Information Systems (HCIS) are mostly out of scope because they already have their own efficiency initiatives underway.
+The Carver College of Medicine (CCOM) and Health Care Information Systems (HCIS) are mostly out of scope for TIER activities because they already have their own efficiency initiatives underway.
 There will be some indirect impact since some technology systems and processes are inter-dependent.
 Health care is involved in the procurement activities, to coordinate IT purchases across the institution and negotiate the best possible pricing.